-The Audit Committee includes Staffan Bohman, Arne Karlsson, who is also the chairman of the committee, and Charlotte Strömberg.
-The company's auditor presented his audit and observations to the Audit Committee on two occasions in 2015.
-The Audit Committee held four minuted meetings.
+The Audit Committee included Arne Karlsson, Staffan Bohman (until and through the 2016 Annual General Meeting) and Charlotte Strömberg.
+After the 2016 Annual General Meeting Charlotte Strömberg (chairman), Jonas Wiström and Ulla Litzén are members of the Committee.
+Bolagets revisor har deltagit vid fyra revisionsutskottsmöten under 2016.
+The Audit Committee held six minuted meetings.
+The Committee's minutes have been kept by the Board's secretary, attorney Ingrid Westin Wallinder.

 The Audit Committee has both an advisory and preparatory function for decision matters prior to review and decision by Ratos's Board.

 Annually the Audit Committee adopts an annual cycle for its working duties and areas for which the Audit Committee is responsible.
-The Audit Committee is responsible for and monitors according to an adopted schedule among other things accounting and reporting, audit, corporate governance, risk management, sustainability, financial policy, investment decisions, insurance, disputes and strategic accounting issues as well as compliance with rules and regulations.
-The CEO and senior executives or auditor can be summoned to attend the meetings of the committee.
+In 2016, the fiscal cycle together with the Audit Committee's work plan were reviewed due to new regulations such as the EU's audit reforms and amendments in the Swedish Companies Act that came into force in 2016.
+The Audit Committee is responsible for and monitors according to an adopted schedule among other things accounting and reporting, audit, internal control, corporate governance, risk management, sustainability, financial policy, investment decisions, insurance, disputes and strategic accounting issues as well as compliance with rules and regulations.
+In 2016, the Audit Committee also evaluated and modified its work which more closely follows Ratos's interim reporting and restructured its work on valuation issues and impairment testing, which resulted in a plan with five regular meeting every year and the auditor will hereafter participate in all Committee meetings.
+Issues particularly addressed in 2016 included valuation and impairment issues.
+The CEO and senior executives normally participate in the meetings of the committee as rapporteur.